Getting a Covid-19 vaccine in Italy

-Can non-Italian citizens get vaccinated?
+Can non-Italian citizens get vaccinated in Italy?

 According to the priority scheme defined in the Vaccination Plan, all people will be vaccinated who are present on the Italian territory, residents with or without a residence permit pursuant to Article 35 of Consolidated Law on Immigration.